CamWeil/MATH4610/softwaremanual/nmhybridbs.md

    **Input:** There are inputs needed for a and b to bracket a root, tol for the tolerated level of error, and maxiter for the maximum number of iterations.
 These inputs are all prompted for at the beginning of the routine.

    **Output:** This routine first attempts to find a root using the secant method.
-If this fails, the routine will implement four steps of the bisection method to ensure that a root is bracketed, and then return to Newton's method to complete the algorithm.
+If this fails, the routine will implement four steps of the bisection method to ensure that a root is bracketed, and then return to the secant method to complete the algorithm.
 For example, the inputs a = 1, b = 10, tol = 0.001, and maxiter = 3 for the equation f(x) = x<sup>2</sup> - 3 will return the output:

         Iteration 1: x = 1.18182
         Iteration 2: x = 1.3252